-DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED

 DROP-IN DISCUSSION GROUPS

 Drop-in Groups for communities with shared experiences: These unique drop-in groups are a place for caregivers across the state to connect with others who just "get it."
-Single caregivers, those who take medically complex placements, those who are focused on practicing the skills learned in TBRI classes, and people who are just beginning their caregiving journey have all expressed feelings of isolation.
+Single caregivers, kin, those who take medically complex placements, those who are focused on practicing the skills learned in TBRI classes, and people who are just beginning their caregiving journey have all expressed feelings of isolation.
 These tailored drop-in groups have been met with gratitude and engagement.

-DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED

-TRENDS, CHALLENGES, AND RECOMMENDATIONS

 Attendance Challenges

-The CaRES team is struggling with attendance for our events.
+The CaRES team is continuing to struggle with attendance for our events.
 Despite ongoing requests for support groups that provide training hours, ways to connect, and in-person gatherings, we are not getting high attendance at the events we organize.
-Based on caregiver requests and marketing feedback, we have tried different types of activities, a wide variety of training topics, offering child care, providing food, and direct invitations from Mentors.
+We have tried different types of activities, a wide variety of training topics, offering child care, providing food, and direct invitations from Mentors.
 Despite these diverse efforts we continue to see low turnout.
 We have been speaking to partner organizations and other community organizations who report the same response from caregivers to their events.
-We will continue offering both remote and in-person events but we believe the landscape has shifted dramatically in this post Covid time and in-person events do not have the pull they once did on the Western side of the state, in particular.
+We will continue offering both remote and in-person events but we believe the landscape has shifted dramatically in this post-Covid time and in-person events do not have the pull they once did on the Western side of the state, in particular.
 In addition, as more and more caregivers are kin, who are not required to get training hours, attendance for support groups with training credit is lower.